 Learn more details from "Government Auctions/Sales Manual: Complete Details For Bargain Hunting At Government Auctions" by Ellen L. Hughes.

-If you’re buying land for your log cabin it’s worth checking out what is available in government auctions and government land sales.
 Many of these auctions are for property and land that has been seized due to law violations and are made available to the public directly.
 You can find more information on our page about public land sales also.